-- 2.3.29.3.1 Accessory dwellings are permitted by right in residential districts, provided they do not exceed 60% of the size, in gross floor area, of the principal residence. - 2.3.29.3.2 No PRD development is allowed to exceed maximum height requirements by more than 10-feet.
+- (a) Accessory dwellings are permitted by right in residential districts, provided they do not exceed 60% of the size, in gross floor area, of the principal residence. - (b) No PRD development is allowed to exceed maximum height requirements by more than 10-feet.